The double-whammy of more intense storms and a COVID-era real estate boom has scientists and planners focused on resiliency

-“That’s when designing an experiment becomes adapting an experiment,” said Peter Traykovski, an oceanographer at Woods Hole Oceanographic Institution (WHOI)….
+“That’s when designing an experiment becomes adapting an experiment,” said Peter Traykovski, an oceanographer at Woods Hole Oceanographic Institution (WHOI).

 Most coastal communities in the United States test the water at beaches for the presence of bacteria.
 But they don’t routinely test the sand.
 Does sand also harbor bacteria?
-Until recently, few people have worried…

 Field research in oceanography is no day at the beach—even when it’s at the beach.
 Just ask the students who spent last summer doing research on a swash zone near Seattle.
-The swash zone, the area…

 For years, scientists who study the shoreline have wondered at the apparent fickleness of storms, which can devastate one part of a coastline, yet leave an adjacent part untouched.
 How can this be?
 The answer lies in the physics of the nearshore region?the stretch of sand, rock, and water between the dry land behind the beach and the beginning of deep water far from shore.